-Lower Dadd Gulch Trail is a 6.9 mile moderately trafficked out and back trail located near Bellvue, CO that features a river and is rated as moderate.
+Lower Dadd Gulch Trail is a 6.9 mile moderately trafficked out and back trail located near Bellvue, Colorado that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Easy hiking along creek/stream, up through ponderosa pines, aspens, and views of rock outcrops.
 Hike becomes moderate depending on your ability as it ascends through old burn area upto Dadd Gulch Road (dirt).
 Great hike for dogs.